 Ramps are delicious eaten on their own or they can be used to flavor other dishes.
-The leaves, stems can bulbs can be blanched, fried or chopped and mixed into dishes from pancakes to meatloaf.
+The leaves, stems, and bulbs can be blanched, fried or chopped and mixed into dishes from pancakes to meatloaf.

+Ramps are a native plant found growing in moist woodlands of the Appalachian mountain range, in eastern North America.
 Ramps appear in early spring and many areas still celebrate their arrival as the first cooking green of the season.

-Ramps grow from a small bulb, spreading and colonizing over time.
+They grow from a small bulb, spreading and colonizing over time.
 The leaves emerge in early spring, but the plants are ephemeral, disappearing within a month or two and remaining dormant until the following spring.

-- Leaves: Leaves are an elongated oval shape that tapers to a point.
+Leaves are an elongated oval shape that tapers to a point.
 They resemble Lily of the Valley leaves, although a bit slimmer.
 Ramps are ephemeral and the leaves disappear in late spring, as the weather warms.

-- Flowers: The flower stalk tends to emerge as the leaves are fading.
+The flower stalk tends to emerge as the leaves are fading.
 The flowers are a pinkish-white and the seed is dispersed close to the mother plant.

 Days to Harvest

+Although you can harvest your ramps at any time, harvesting before the patch has had a chance to enlarge will very quickly deplete your entire ramps patch.
 Give the patch a few years to spread out, then harvest by thinning out the largest plants, digging the whole clump, bulb and all.
 Be careful not to damage neighboring plants.

 Ramps are spring woodland plants so they need protection from the extreme sun and heat of summer.
 If you can't plant them on the edge of a woodland, where they will be sheltered as the trees leaf out, at least give them a spot in shade to partial shade.

-Soil: To grow ramps in your yard, try to pick a site as close to their native growing conditions as possible.
+To grow ramps in your yard, try to pick a site as close to their native growing conditions as possible.
 They are usually found in moist areas, under deciduous trees.
 The soil should have a good amount of organic matter in it and be well-draining.

 Although ramps like regular moisture, they do not grow well in wet soils.
 If other woodland flowers, like bloodroot, trillium, and trout lily will grow in the area, ramps should do fine.
 They are only actively growing for a short period in the spring, so there is little room for error.

+Growing ramps from seed can take a long time.
+The seed embryo is not fully developed in fresh seed and may remain dormant.
 To complicate matters further, it needs to be warm and moist, to break root dormancy and then cold, to break shoot dormancy.
 Depending on the weather of any particular year, it can take a couple of years for the seed to finally germinate.